syla223/cognigy/toxicity/README.md

 The node detects toxic content of the text and classifies it into seven categories: "identity attack", "insult", "obscene", "severe toxicity", "sexual explicit", "threat" and "toxicity".
 The results of the classification show probabilities for each category and give a **true** if the probabilty for **"1"** is above 0.9.

-The results will be written into the context in the form
+The results will be written into the context in the form:

 ```json
 [